 Northern Arc Investment Adviser Services Private Limited ("the Company") was incorporated on September 27, 2012, with the aim to undertake the business of facilitating investments and act as advisors to provide financial/ investment adviser to both Indian and Foreign Investors.
 The Company is a wholly owned subsidiary of Northern Arc Capital Limited.
-The Company's registered address is No. 4, Kanagam Village, 10th Floor IITM Research Park, "Faramani Chennai TN 600113, The Company was formerly known as IFMR Investment Adviser Services Private Limited.
+The Company's registered address is No. 1, Kanagam Village, 10th Floor IITM Research Park, Taramani Chennai TN 600113.